10 Decision Rules

 • Return the decision list.

 For multi-class settings, the approach must be modified.
 First, the classes are ordered by increasing prevalence.
-The sequential covering algorithm starts with the least common class, learns a rule for it, removes all covered instances, then moves on to the second least common class and so on.
-The current class is always treated as the positive class and all classes with a higher prevalence are combined in the negative class.
+The sequential covering algorithm starts with the least common class, learns a rule for it, removes all covered instances, then moves on to the second least common class, and so on.
+The current class is always treated as the positive class, and all classes with a higher prevalence are combined in the negative class.
 The last class is the default rule.
 This is also referred to as one-versus-all strategy in classification.

 • Learn a decision tree (with CART or another tree learning algorithm).

-• Start at the root node and recursively select the purest node (e.g. with the lowest misclassification rate).
+• Start at the root node and recursively select the purest node (e.g., with the lowest misclassification rate).

 • The majority class of the terminal node is used as the rule prediction; the path leading to that node is used as the rule condition.

-The following figure illustrates the beam search in a tree:
+Figure 10.1 illustrates the beam search in a tree:

 Learning a single rule is a search problem, where the search space is the space of all possible rules.
 The goal of the search is to find the best rule according to some criteria.
 There are many different search strategies: hill-climbing, beam search, exhaustive search, best-first search, ordered search, stochastic search, top-down search, bottom-up search, …